VEZY/Biomass_evaluation_LiDAR/0-data/README.md

 ## Introduction

 The raw data is the data directly from the field.
 This data was never modified from the moment it was taken.
-The dataset is composed of LiDAR acquisitions, and manual measurements on branches that may (tree 11, 12, 13) or may not (tree 1 and 3) measured by the LiDAR.
+The dataset is composed of LiDAR acquisitions, and manual measurements on branches that were also measured by LiDAR.

 ### Manual measurements

 All obvious mistakes and inconsistencies were modified in a copy of the data in `1.0-mtg_manual_measurement_corrected`.
-Then the common axis between manual measurements and plantscan3d reconstruction where identified for comparison (`1.1-mtg_manual_measurement_corrected_id`), adding a new `id` column.
+Then the common axis between manual measurements and Plantscan3d reconstruction where identified for comparison (`1.1-mtg_manual_measurement_corrected_id`), adding a new `id` column.
 Then it was enriched with computed data, and the result is available in `1.2-mtg_manual_measurement_corrected_enriched`.
 The code for the computation is available in `1-compute_field_mtg_data.jl`.

 ### LiDAR measurements